Description

 Negatives

 - The installation instructions could be more detailed.
-I found myself Googling for clarification.
+Owners regularly report searching online for clarification mid install.

 - Drying performance on plastics isn’t as effective as with glass or metal items, which might bother some users.